No one wants to think about it, but most of us would want our loved ones to be protected should the worst happen and we were to pass away.

 Some people may opt for such a policy to cover the costs of their funeral or to meet an inheritance tax bill.

 Is it possible to buy Life Insurance if you’re already retired?
-Our very own, Ben Brooks, is here to give an expert overview on your options in retirement.
+Our very own, Ben Brooks, is here to give a specialist overview on your options in retirement.
 Just press play. 👇

 In the event of your death during the policy term, the benefit is paid into your estate or into a trust set up for this purpose.